Crinklebine/trump_watcher/README.md

 - Run locally: `python main.py`
 - Or build a Windows EXE using: `python build_app.py`

-GitHub Actions are set up to automatically build production-ready EXEs for Windows.
+GitHub Actions are configured to automatically build production EXEs.

 ---